piyushkp/ShippingInfo/Readme.md

 For more information visit [Fedex Web Services for Shipping](https://www.fedex.com/wpor/web/jsp/drclinks.jsp?links=wss/index.html).

-This version uses the Non-SOAP Web Services so there is no need to download the Fedex WSDL files, note however that you will need to apply for development/production credentials.
+This will use FEDEX API to get the shipment information, you will need a Fedex developer/production credentials.

-Note: This is work in progress make sure to test your results.

 # Installation: